ra2302/ra2302.github.io/_posts/2025-07-21-Six-Linux-Forensics-IronShade.md

 for user in $(cut -f1 -d: /etc/passwd); do crontab -u $user -l; done
 ```
 ![crontab](/assets/ironshade/q3.png)
-In this instance, root had the cronjob which we were looking for.
+In this instance, root had the cronjob which we were looking for. printer_app is an ELF file.

 ### Question 4
 Examine the running processes on the machine.
 Can you identify the suspicious-looking hidden process from the backdoor account?